tamilore-bello/schulze-meals/README.md

 Design a data model based on the above <br>

 **Possibly??
 Include relationships and relevant fields (allergens, macros, availability, dates).**
-Build backend architecture
+<br> Build backend architecture

 **have functions or services that call the API and populate your models.**
-Optional persistence: save parsed data to JSON, CSV, or a database.
+<br>Optional persistence: save parsed data to JSON, CSV, or a database.

 **Implement business logic**
-Filters: by meal period, favorites.
+<br>Filters: by meal period, favorites.
-Aggregations: daily menus, totals for macros.
+Aggregations: daily menus, totals for macros.<br>
-Event-based logic: notifications when meals are available or halls are closing.
+Event-based logic: notifications when meals are available or halls are closing.<br>
 Anything derived: favorites tracking, meal suggestions, or alerts.

 **Deliverable**
-A backend system that can:
+<br>A backend system that can:
-Query the API or cached data
+Query the API or cached data<br>
-Produce structured, usable objects (Meal → Station → Item → Attributes) Perform operations and queries on that data efficiently Provide relevant updates for users.
+Produce structured, usable objects (Meal → Station → Item → Attributes)<br>
+Perform operations and queries on that data efficiently<br>
+Provide relevant updates for users.